sina22r/Cisco-IOS-Command-Reference/README.md

 ---

-# Author

-Created and maintained by the Cisco IOS Command Reference Project.

----

-## Disclaimer
+# Disclaimer

-Cisco®, Cisco IOS®, CCNA®, CCNP®, and CCIE® are registered trademarks of Cisco Systems, Inc.
+Cisco®, Cisco IOS®, CCNA®, CCNP®, CCIE®, IOS XE®, and related names are trademarks of Cisco Systems, Inc.

 This repository is an independent educational project and is not affiliated with or endorsed by Cisco Systems.